alphagov/government-service-design-manual/service-manual/the-team/recruitment/salary-advice.md

 ### Senior civil service roles

-The scope, responsibilities, and interactions with other senior leaders will vary across departments, depending on:
+The scope, responsibilities and interactions with other senior leaders will vary across departments, depending on:

 * the size of the department
 * the number of services they are responsible for